-L. Fixing the Arbitration System for Fire and Police Services in Ontario Authored by the Greater Kitchener Waterloo Chamber of Commerce
+C. Fixing the Arbitration System for Fire and Police Services in Ontario

 The Ontario government has continually, for the past decade, failed to address the deficiencies in the provincial interest arbitration system.

 Interest arbitration is the only legal mechanism available to Ontario municipalities for settling disputes from contract negotiations with essential services such as police, fire, and designated paramedics.